sblantipodi/firefly_luciferin/README.md

 If you want, you can increase threads numbers variable and get even higher framerate.

 ## To do
-LEDMatrix is hardcoded for my monitor/led strip, you can change it with according to your specifications.
+LEDMatrix is hardcoded for my monitor/led strip, you can change it according to your specifications.
 Probably I will make this configurable but this is a task for another day.

 ## Credits